Animal Dreams

 The Kill

 Killing the spider stages the destruction of a web — the dismantling of a structure that had been building.
-What the spider represented determines whether this is liberation or loss.
 Every web that gets destroyed was once built for a reason.
 The kill dream asks: what did you just end, and was it the right move?
 Some webs are traps.
 Others are homes.

 What is being woven — and what are you caught in?